A Publication of Separation of Churches Under Christ Ministry.

 Copyright © December 22, 2017

 The overwhelming majority of churches have chosen to incorporate (inc.).
-Many or most church members of inc. churches do not know that the church they attend is inc., nor do they or the members who know that their church is inc. know what inc. means.
+Many or most church members of inc. churches do not know that the church they attend is inc., nor do they know what inc. means.
 This article is meant for their edification.

 A church may choose to apply for corporate status under state law.
 If the church is approved, the church becomes a creature of the state, a temporal, earthly, legal entity as opposed to an eternal, heavenly, spiritual entity.
 See What is a legal entity?; What is a spiritual entity?; Is a church a spiritual entity, a legal entity, or a spiritual/legal entity?